kubernetes/autoscaler/cluster-autoscaler/README.md

 # Deployment

-Cluster Autoscaler is designed to run on Kubernetes control plane node.
+Cluster Autoscaler is designed to run on Kubernetes control plane (previously referred to as master) node.
 This is the default deployment strategy on GCP.
 It is possible to run a customized deployment of Cluster Autoscaler on worker nodes, but extra care needs to be taken to ensure that Cluster Autoscaler remains up and running.
 Users can put it into kube-system